guigovedovato/studies/Python/README.md

 # Python

-It is a simple project to study python language
+It is a simple repository to study python language

 ## Techs, Frameworks & Libraries